bojbaj/Data-Analysis-Course/Week_2/Exams/Exam_5.md

-# Exam 5: Customizing Visualizations in Python
+# Week 2 Exam: Medium Level

 ## Objective
-Enhance Python plots with customization.
+Test your ability to create line charts using Python.

-### Task
+---

-1. Use the dataset: `marketing_data.csv`.
+## Real job's task:
-2. Create the following:
+Finance requires a trend analysis of monthly sales for strategic planning.

-   - A bar chart showing total "Clicks" by "Ad Campaign", sorted by descending order.
+---

-   - A scatter plot with trend lines showing the relationship between "Ad Spend" and "Sales".
+### Task: Python
-   - Annotate key points on the scatter plot (e.g., highest and lowest sales).
+1. Use the `Retail_Store_Sales.csv` dataset.

-### Deliverables
+2. Write a Python script to:
-- Python script: `Exam_5_Script.py`.
+   - Plot a line chart of `Month` vs. `Total Sales`.
-- Plot images: `Exam_5_CustomPlots.png`.
+   - Highlight key data points (e.g., highest and lowest sales months).

-### Evaluation Criteria
+   - Add a title and axis labels.
-- Effectiveness of customizations (e.g., annotations, themes).
+3. Save your script as "Exam5_Python_Script.py".
-- Accuracy of trend lines.
+4. Save the chart as "Exam5_Line_Chart.png".

-- Visual appeal of plots.
+---